 Once you are done designing your ads (congratulations!) you might think you’re done.
 However, an important step in your ad-designing process is to test your ad against another version.
 This will help you know which version is most effective.
 It is extremely worth the process and time of creating two different ads and testing them against each other.
 This process is sometimes referred to as A/B testing.

 Launch Google Ads with SEO Design Chicago

-Now, you should know everything you need to know about Google Ads specs.
+Now, you should know everything you need to know about Google Display Ad sizes.
 If you need help conceptualizing, designing, or launching your Google Ads campaign, contact SEO Design Chicago today!

 - What size are Google ads?

 - What are some tips for designing Google ads?

 - What are some of the top performing AdWords banner sizes?